 ArtsEditor, reaching an online readership from Boston since 1999.

 ArtsEditor develops and publishes original feature-length articles, opinion pieces, and news items in the areas of visual, performing, literary, film, and musical arts.
-Our primary emphasis is on Boston, its surrounding communities, and throughout New England, with interest in New York City as well as international topics.
 We seek to provide our readers access to an extensive range of activities within the arts through a contemporary publication.

 ArtsEditor distinguishes itself not only through high quality writing, but also its approach to the online medium.
 Digital technology has already dismantled significant boundaries between creation and criticism.
 ArtsEditor aims to preserve the implicit strengths of an educated, authoritative voice, while lending itself to the fluidity of an open medium with fewer physical, personal, or geographic constraints.

 ArtsEditor is organized on the premise that the arts influence people.
 We aim to offer a view of the arts that transcends any one discipline, and in effect provide a means of accessing the arts.

 Edward, originally from Massachusetts, is a graduate of the Art Institute of Fort Lauderdale, Florida.
 He also has a Bachelor of Fine Arts in graphic design from Rochester Institute of Technology in New York, and he received a Master of Science in Arts Administration from Boston University.
 His master’s coursework included studies of nonprofits, art law and cultural policy, galleries, museum operations, public affairs, fundraising initiatives, and community arts.
 Edward founded ArtsEditor in 1999.